-Does our firm (Midwestern Securities) have custody of your assets?
+15.A Does our firm (Midwestern Securities) have custody of your assets?

 Midwestern Securities does practice "direct billing."
 The practice of "direct billing" has been defined by the SEC as a form of custody, but also as a "modern practice" that does not require annual audits.
-Direct billing also requires that the client receives at least quarterly statements from the account custodian, showing the advisory fee.
+Direct billing also requires that the client receives at least quarterly statements directly from the account custodian, showing the advisory fee.
 Otherwise, Midwestern Securities does NOT have custody of clients' funds or securities.

-For custody of your assets, Midwestern Securities uses the services of unaffiliated third parties, National Financial Services (NFS) and Aspire Financial Services (AFS) (together, "Custodian") as custodian providers, or other unaffiliated third parties, as specified by customers on a case-by-case basis, as the custodian of customer assets.
+For custody of your assets, Midwestern Securities uses the services of unaffiliated third parties, National Financial Services

+(NFS), Aspire Financial Services (AFS), Pentegra, and Capital Bank and Trust Company (together, "Custodian") as custodian providers, or other unaffiliated third parties, as specified by customers on a case-by-case basis, as the custodian of customer assets.

-Midwestern Securities, in its capacity as a registered broker dealer maintains a fully disclosed clearing relationship with NFS.
+Midwestern Securities, in its capacity as a registered broker dealer, maintains a fully disclosed clearing relationship with NFS.